 How to Get a Mortgage Loan and Save Money

 Going shopping, so to speak, is one of the first steps when looking for a mortgage loan.
 A potential home buyer will want to look around for the best and lowest mortgage loan rates available.

 You should call around and look for lenders online to see who is offering the best mortgage loan rates with the lowest closing costs.
 Sometimes certain mortgage companies will offer special offers.
 You can get a mortgage loan from a foreign bank but there are some risks.
 However, it is another option instead of traditional mortgages.

-It’s also good to speak with different lenders as they may be specifically able to help you address areas where they see red flags.
+It’s good to speak with different lenders as they may be specifically able to help you address areas where they see red flags.

 For example, if you speak with a lender and you tell them about the $20,000 auto loan you defaulted on, this might be a potential problem.

 Depending on the lender, some will offer what is known as a “pre-qualification” letter.
 This is different than a “pre-approval” letter.

 A pre-qualification letter can be generated after a simple phone call with a lender.
 Sometimes they do not check documentation or proof of income.
 A pre-qualification letter is not worth a lot of weight at all in the real estate industry.